Lenni128/NetworkScan/README.md

 # NetworkScan
 ## Description
-With this self-developed Python Network Scanner, specially designed for the Raspberry Pi 4 B, you can easily scan all IP addresses in a network over Ethernet when plugging in the Raspberry pis and conveniently send the results to any email address.
-This versatile tool uses the powerful Nmap engine to perform an simple analysis of your network.
+With this self-developed Python Network Scanner, specially designed for the Raspberry Pi 4 B, you can easily scan all IP addresses in a network over Ethernet when plugging in the Raspberry Pi and conveniently send the results to any email address.
+This versatile tool uses the powerful Nmap engine to perform a simple analysis of your network.
 ## Usage
 ### Requirements
 - Raspberry Pi 4B